-Scandals over the manipulation of Libor, foreign exchange benchmarks, and other financial benchmarks have spurred policy discussions over the appropriate design of benchmark fixings.
-We introduce a framework for the design of a benchmark fixing as an estimator of fair market value.
-The fixing data are the reports or transactions of agents whose profits depend on the fixing, and who may therefore have incentives to manipulate the fixing.
-We focus on linear fixings, which are weighted sums of transaction prices, with weights that depend on transaction sizes.
-We derive the optimal fixing under a simplifying assumption that weights are unidimensional, and we axiomatically characterize the unique benchmark that is robust to a certain form of collusion among traders.
-Our analysis provides a foundation for the commonly used volume-weighted average price (VWAP) and for a variant of VWAP based on unidimensional size weights.
-We characterize the relative advantages of these fixing designs, depending on the market characteristics.
+We model the design of a benchmark fixing as an estimator of fair market value.
+The fixing data are the transactions of agents whose profits depend on the fixing, implying incentives for manipulation.
+We derive the optimal linear fixing under an assumption that transaction weights are unidimensional.
+We also axiomatically characterize the unique linear fixing that is robust to a certain form of collusion among traders.
+Our analysis provides a foundation for the commonly used volume-weighted average price (VWAP) and its analogue based on unidimensional weights.
+We characterize the relative advantages of these fixing designs, depending on market characteristics.